L.A.N.D.S. Outreach - Distance Learning

 Unfortunately for our guests, their creepy appearance strikes fear in most people, even though they know little about them, and in some cases have never encountered them.
 Our visitors are quite an eclectic bunch, from those with no limbs, to others with four, six, or even eight!
 Join us as we take an up-close look at these critters and discuss how they fit into the food chain, as well as their habitats, adaptations, and the structures that bring fear to many.
 TEKS-aligned for Grades K-5

 This interactive presentation opens students’ eyes to the various facets of water in the environment, from raindrops to aquifers.
 Students will be challenged to think about where water comes from, how it got there, where it ends up, and how it is being used.
 Students will have the opportunity to take part in a hands-on, comparative demonstration along with the presenter, to help them better understand water usage and to learn how to conserve this natural resource.TEKS-aligned for Grades K-8

 Animal Encounters: Hawk Talk

-Birds of prey, also known as raptors, are a common presence in the skies.
-During the program, we will take an up-close look at a live Red-Tailed Hawk to discuss the various structures and functions of birds of prey (or hawks).
-We will investigate hawks’ diet, their role in the food web, their habitats, and the characteristics and traits that allow them to be such powerful predators.
-TEKS-aligned for Grades 1-6
+Birds of prey, also known as raptors, are a common sight in the skies.
+During the program, we will take an up-close look at a live Red-Tailed Hawk to discuss the important body structures and their functions.
+We will investigate the hawk’s diet, their role in the food web, the habitats in which they are found, and the adaptations that allow them to be such powerful predators.
+TEKS-aligned for Grades 1-5

 Let’s Talk Turkey!
 On-demand Webinar & Videoconference